The ability to master astral projection is sought by many people, yet most are discouraged by the perceived “dangers” of astral projection.

 Your brain panics and dredges up frightening images to try to explain what is happening to you.
 You may hallucinate and see frightful figures around you.

-This isn’t a danger of astral projection; rather, it is the perfect time to astral project.
+This isn’t a danger of astral projection; rather, it is the perfect time for an astral project.
 This is because it is now relatively easier to detach your astral body from your inert physical form.

 It isn’t easy, but you should relax and ignore the hallucinations.
 Then try to visualize yourself lifting off from your body.